siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Admissibility and Many-Term Sums.md

 \mathbb U=[0,\infty).
 $$

-The previous chapter proved closure for the joined sum.
+The previous chapter proved closure for the term-type-aware ultrareal sum.
 If:

 $$
 U=u^2,\qquad V=v^2,